‘Playboy’ Model Khloe Terae Exposes Assets In A Revealing Dress, Poses Against The Eiffel Tower

-Canadian Playboy model Khloe Terae is well-known on Instagram for her sexy snapshots that she likes to post every now and then.
+Canadian Playboy model Khloe Terae is well-known on Instagram for the sexy snapshots that she likes to post every now and then.

 The current week was no exception, as the blonde bombshell took to her page and treated her 2.3 million fans to several sexy snapshots that sent temperatures through the roof.